Preparedness means Resilience

 - Get a Basic HAM Radio

 - Community is nothing without communication.
 Get a basic HAM radio and coerce your like-minded friends to get them as well.
-In recent WORL and riots, “they” have cut cellphone and wifi service as a means of controlling people’s ability to communicate.
+In recent situations, the big guys have cut cellphone and wifi service as a means of controlling people’s ability to communicate.
 HAM radios don’t require internet access or a cellphone carrier’s approval.

-I’m still really weak on my radio comms and I should be better, but at least have a HAM radio and make sure your close group has them too. - Get an Electric or Plug-In Hybrid Car
+I’m still really weak on my radio comms and I should be better, but at least have a HAM radio and make sure your close group has them too.
+Ham Fudds are awful, but at least have a radio or two. - Get an Electric or Plug-In Hybrid Car

 - Move!

-While places like Texas seem great when it comes to rising economies and less restrictive gun laws, a lot of Texas is very arid.
-I live in the Pacific Northwest, and while this area gets a lot of bad laws from places like Portland and Seattle, the majority of these states are generally pro-gun, pro-freedom and get significant natural rainfall. - Food Production
+- It’s tough, but maybe the best option is to move.
+We all know that certain states have a lot fewer laws, and a lot fewer people.
+But, even if you can’t move out of state, ask yourself how well your current home would work for providing basics like water, food and security?
+If you live in desert, how long would you survive without outside water?
+Can you raise livestock?
+Can you grow crops?
+Do you have your own well?
+How much rainfall do you get?
+Can you pump water without electricity?
+While places like Texas seem great when it comes to rising economies and less restrictive laws, a lot of Texas is very arid.
+I live in the Pacific Northwest, and while this area gets a lot of bad laws from places like Portland and Seattle, the majority of the land mass of these states is generally pro-freedom and get significant natural rainfall.

 - After you move, clear land and plant things that will feed you.
 This could mean pasture for cows, goats or chickens, a garden plot and ample fruit trees.
 Do the math on crop production based on yield per acre and find out if these yields require fertilizer and watering.
 How much water will your crops require and can you supply that much water.
 Many areas have limited water rights, meaning you can water a personal garden but you can’t irrigate 40 acres of alfalfa.
 Areas with more rain will obviously require less irrigation.